Meet the people behind Slow Food Lake Tahoe!

 Board Member Since 2016

-Trish moved to the Truckee-Tahoe community from her hometown of Chicago, IL in November 2010 in search of turning her dream of living in the mountains into a reality.
+Trish moved to the Truckee-Tahoe community from her hometown outside of Chicago, IL in November 2010 in search of turning her dream of living in the mountains into a reality.
 Inspired by the simple, clean, natural beauty of the Sierras and Lake Tahoe, her awareness expanded and she began to look at food in a different light.
 Trish began to connect more closely with the local food systems via Community Supported Agriculture programs and Farmers Markets.
-She quickly became fascinated with how whole, unprocessed foods can help heal the body.
-She decided to take her curiosity to the next level and earned her Holistic Nutrition Consultant certificate from Bauman College in 2016.
-She now works as a Nutrition Consultant at High Sierra Natural Medicine in Truckee.
-Her goal is to help her clients ‘bridge-the-gap' between traditional and holistic medicine so that they can receive the most comprehensive care possible.
-Additionally, Trish is Board Certified with the National Association of Nutrition Professionals and holds a 200-hour Yoga Teaching certificate through YogaWorks.
-In her free time, Trish enjoys her own giant backyard - whether snowboarding, hiking, biking, climbing or practicing yoga.
+She quickly became fascinated with how whole, unprocessed foods can help to heal the body.
+She decided to take her curiosity to the next level and earned her Holistic Nutrition Consultant certificate from Bauman College in 2016, as well as joining the Board with Slow Food.
+Through various types of jobs and roles as a Nutritionist, her scope of knowledge of what 'health & wellness' means is constantly evolving.
+Ultimately, her goal is to help 'bridge-the-gap' between traditional and holistic medicine in a way that is affordable and accessible.
+In her free time, Trish enjoys her giant backyard near Prosser Reservoir and loves to snowboard, bike, hike and practice yoga.
 Her most favorite thing to do, however, is to prepare food and share it with the people she loves.

 Board Member Since 2016